Museums closed for the winter; open by appointment only.

 New Philadelphia Association

 New Philadelphia was the first town in the United States platted and legally registered by an African American, Free Frank McWorter.
 This organization has been dedicated to preserving and promoting the town's history since 1996.
+They are currently working with the National Park Service to support the future of the site as a National Historic Site.
 Learn more here.

 Bethel Church and Cemetery